edwardtanguay/Exercise-303-PB-FUNC2-closureRecursionAndCallbacks/README.md

 console.log(add(nums));
 ```

 ### 2.2.
-Recursive Count Function
+Recursive Counter Function

-- Explain why this recursive function counts down as well as up:
+- What do you think this function outputs?
+- Run it and try to explain how it works.

 ```
 function counter(value, limit) {
 	if (value === limit) {
 		console.log(value);
 	} else {
+		console.log(value);
-		console.log('going up:', value); // on the way down / going deeper (increment) counter(value + 1, limit);
+		counter(value + 1, limit);
-		console.log('going down:', value); // on the way up / coming up from the depths (decrement) }
+		console.log(value);
+	}
 }
 counter(0, 3);